payjoin/multiparty-protocol-docs/02_coalition_formation.md

 This document describes a permissionless, peer to peer protocol for negotiating collaborative transaction construction.
 This takes place over two primary
 phases: bilateral negotiation followed by aggregation.
-Successful execution of the protocol results in a quorum of UTXO owners unanimously deciding to build a transaction together.
+Successful execution of the protocol results in a coalition of UTXO owners unanimously deciding to build a transaction together.

 ### Bilateral negotiation